udemy/spark-statistics/CONTRIBUTING.md

 # Code reviews

 All submissions require review.
 We use GitHub pull requests for this purpose.
-Consult GitHub Help for more information on using pull requests.
+Consult [GitHub Help](https://help.github.com/) for more information on using pull requests.

 # Community Guidelines

-This project follows Indie Web’s Open Source Conduct Guidelines.
+This project follows IndieWeb’s [Open Source Conduct Guidelines](https://indieweb.org/code-of-conduct).